 And, in 1957, a 27-year-old man of the theater made his debut on Broadway as the lyricist of a musical based on Romeo and Juliet.
 Doubtless the young Stephen Sondheim shared the general disdain for the moment through which he was living; they all did.
 After all, West Side Story is a portrait of a mid-century New York riven with ethnic conflict and juvenile delinquency, and Sondheim’s lyrics show him scornful even of liberal nostrums about how to cure the social ills of the day (“dear kindly social worker, they tell me get a job…it’s not I’m anti-social, I’m only anti-work…”).

-However he felt about 1957 then, nearly a quarter-century later Sondheim would pay gorgeous tribute to that year and to the 1950s in general.
+However he felt about 1957 then, nearly a quarter-century later Sondheim would pay beautiful tribute to that year and to the 1950s in general.
 Near the end of Merrily We Roll Along—a legendary flop notable upon its premiere in 1981 for combining one of the greatest scores ever written for Broadway with a nightmarishly misconceived narrative and libretto—three twentysomethings sing an utterly gorgeous hymn to American opportunity and ambition.

 “Feel the flow, hear what’s happening, we’re what’s happening,” they chorus.
 “We’re the movers and we’re the shapers, we’re the names in tomorrow’s papers, up to us now to show ’em.
 It’s our time, breathe it in.
 Worlds to change and worlds to win.
 Our turn coming through, me and you, man, me and you.”